 Insulin therapy is needed for people with type 1 diabetes because their pancreases no longer produce it naturally.
 In people with type 2 diabetes, insulin doesn’t work appropriately in the body, or the pancreas often produces too little insulin.
 This can cause some patients to require insulin therapy if other types of treatment do not adequately maintain healthy glucose levels.

 Since stomach enzymes interfere with insulin, ingesting insulin orally isn't effective in lowering blood sugar in diabetics.
 Insulin must be directly introduced into the bloodstream via injection.
 Common forms of delivery include a needle and syringe, an insulin pen that contains an insulin cartridge, or an insulin pump that continuously administers proper doses.
 New forms of inhaled insulin are also in development.

 Not all insulin is the same.
 They differentiate from each other by when the insulin begins working after injection, when it reaches peak effectiveness, and how long it lingers in the body.
 For these reasons, your doctor may prescribe different types of insulin to use at different times of the day.
 These include:

 - short-acting insulin

 - intermediate options

-Another way to check how effective your diabetes treatment plan is working is by testing your HbA1c level.
-It is not only the international standard for a diabetes diagnosis, but it measures your average blood sugar level over a period of two to three months.
+Another way to check how effective your diabetes treatment plan is working is by testing your HbA1C level.
+It’s not only the international standard for a diabetes diagnosis, but it measures your average blood sugar level over a period of two to three months.
 The test determines if changes need to be made to diet, insulin regimen, or other factors.
 A patient's target A1C goal varies depending on age and other factors.
-The American Diabetes Association recommends an A1C reading of below seven percent for some people, and below 6.5 percent for other groups.
-Patients should discuss with a healthcare provider their individualized HbA1c target levels.
+The American Diabetes Association recommends an A1C reading of below 7 percent for some people, but different people may have different appropriate goals.
+Patients should discuss their individualized HbA1C target levels with a doctor.